 1) Because of how the market currently is, you have to know the answer to all relevant questions. even before you start out, viz, how much to spend, (cash, talk to the bank, etc.,) where you want to live, and how long for, plus, preferably a long-term site, unless you are merely planning flipping or renting out.
 Agent assisted, or private sale...?
 Private cash buyer most preferable, of course, plus, agree on terms of property transfer, and save minimum \$10,000 each, on average, being usual agent's and lawyer's fees.
 If agents are involved, do some research on their record, and, word-of-mouth reputation.
 Again, buyer's versus seller's marketing efforts will be a consideration in gauging their potential, and, actual performance on your behalf...
+Buying leasehold, rather than freehold, will require the best possible advice, note!

 Relevant Local Council requirements must be known and understood, plus, a Due Diligence check carried out, where practicable, and, where applicable.
-A friend in a building trade would be very useful.
-Any partner concordance is vital, because, when the ideal opportunity arises, you must say yes at the viewing, and, be prepared to buy unconditionally, to pre-empt others also competing, due to current the nature of the market.
+A friend in a building trade as a pre-sales scrutineer would be very useful.
+Any life partner concordance is vital, because, when the ideal purchase opportunity arises, you must say yes at the viewing, and, be prepared to buy stat, and unconditionally, to pre-empt others also competing, due to current the nature of the market.
 (Indeed, just as you would if you were attending an actual house auction.)
-Plus, always bear in mind that the real estate agent, the council(s), and the vendor, are never your friends, there is money involved....
+Plus, always bear in mind that the real estate agent, (unless you are lucky), the council(s), and the vendor, are never actually your friends, there is money involved....
 Your very best friend in this case is a good, honest, reliable lawyer...!